smartondev/gwbackupy/README.md

 ## What is it?

-[Google Workspace™](https://workspace.google.com/) backup and restore solution.
-Gwbackupy is open source and written in python.
+Gwbackupy is a open source [Google Workspace™](https://workspace.google.com/) backup and restore solution, written in python.

 *Currently supported Gmail messages and labels only.*